Find Affordable College Courses

 The Woodlands, TX

-North Harris Montgomery undergraduate students pay an average of $6,168 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at North Harris Montgomery are $6,168 per year.
 On average, precision production graduates from North Harris Montgomery take out $5,125 in student loans while working on their degree.

-On top of its placing in our value ranking, North Harris Montgomery also did well on our Best Precision Production Schools in the Southwest Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+North Harris Montgomery also claimed a spot on our Best Precision Production Schools in the Southwest Region list.
+It’s in the top 15% of all schools in this category.

 $5,040 Average Tuition & Fees

-With a ranking of #6, San Jacinto Community College did quite well on this year’s best value schools for precision production students.
-San Jacinto College is a very large public school located in the large suburb of Pasadena.
+San Jacinto Community College did quite well in this year’s ranking of the best value schools for precision production students.
+It came in at #6 on the list.
+San Jacinto College is a fairly large public school located in the large suburb of Pasadena.

 Full Precision Production at San Jacinto Community College Report